MaMMoS-project/mammos-mumag/README.md

 # Info
-`hystmag` is a finite-element micromagnetic simulation tool capable of simulating hysteresis loops of magnetic materials with multiple grains, developed and maintained by Thomas Schrefl at Zentrum für Modellierung und Simulation, Universität für Weiterbildung Krems.
+`mammosmag` is a finite-element micromagnetic simulation tool capable of simulating hysteresis loops of magnetic materials with multiple grains, developed and maintained by Thomas Schrefl at Zentrum für Modellierung und Simulation, Universität für Weiterbildung Krems.

 # Install package
 To install the package, run: